johnfactotum/foliate-js/README.md

 Library for rendering e-books in the browser.

 Features:
-- Supports EPUB, MOBI, KF8 (AZW3), FB2, CBZ, PDF (experimental; requires PDF.js), or add support for other formats yourself by implementing the book interface
+- Supports EPUB, MOBI, KF8 (AZW3), FB2, CBZ, PDF (experimental; requires PDF.js)
+- Add support for other formats yourself by implementing the book interface
 - Pure JavaScript
 - Small and modular
-- No dependencies
+- No hard dependencies
-- Does not depend on or include any library for unzipping; bring your own Zip library
 - Does not require loading whole file into memory
 - Does not care about older browsers